atomecorp/atome-V2-Archived-/documentation/atome.md

 - optionally you can define a new function that behave like a shortcut to create a preconfigured object.
-In this case a "web" function will create the shortcut. ex add the following function in the big_bang.rb file:
+In this case a "web" function will create the shortcut. ex add the following function in the bigbang.rb file:
 	(To be consistent the function should have the name of the newly created type)